somewhatabstract/ancesdir/README.md

 Outputs the absolute path of the first parent directory to the `ancesdir` package that contains `package.json`.

+In most cases, this is likely all you need.

 ### From Specific Location

 ```javascript